Best Pillow for a Bulging Disc in the Neck

 2

-• The HoenyDew Scrumptious pillow is ideal for side sleeping with a Bulging Neck Disc.
+• The Honeysuckle Scrumptious pillow is ideal for side sleepers with a Bulging Disc.

-• It has a cooling copper support fill and will adapt to the shape of your body.
+• It has a cooling copper support fill and will adapt to your body’s shape.

 • The pillow is adjustable in fill for adjustable firmness and loft.

-• It is designed by experts for the conditions of the back and neck.
+• Experts design it for the back and neck.

 3